Google GCP-PCD (Professional Cloud Developer) Certification Exam Syllabus

 - Securing application artifacts using Binary Authorization

-- Designing appropriate schemas for structured databases (e.g., AlloyDB, Spanner) and unstructured databases (e.g., Bigtable, Datastore)
+- Designing appropriate schemas for structured databases (e.g., AlloyDB, Spanner) and unstructured databases (e.g., Bigtable, Firestore)

 - Understanding the implications of eventual and strongly consistent replication of AlloyDB, Bigtable, Cloud SQL, Spanner, and Cloud Storage